Using knot Floer invariants to detect prime knots: Introduction

 \subsection{Acknowledgments}

 The authors thank Zolt\'an Szab\'o and Jonanthan Hanselman for their pointers regarding the use of Zolt\'an's knot Floer program.
 The authors appreciate Nathan Dunfield's guidance regarding SnapPy.
 Feedback from Peter Ozsv\'ath led us to further explore the case of alternating knots.
+John Baldwin pointed out his work with Steven Sivek that showed that $\HFKh(K)$ identifies the knot $5_2$ and the family of pretzel knots $\{P(-3,3,2n+1)\}$, among others; these examples significantly enhance the strength of the primality tests presented here.

-SA thanks the Wimmer Family Foundation for their support.
+SA thanks the Wimmer Family Foundation for its support.
 CMMW acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), RGPIN-2023-05123.